How does the transfer process work?

 South Africa's #1 independent property portal

-The basic steps of how the transfer process works are:
+The basic steps of how the property transfer process works are:

 OTP and home loan application